Kingston, New York

 Kingston became New York's first capital in 1777.
-During the American Revolutionary War, the city was burned by the British on October 13, 1777, after the Battles of Saratoga.
+During the American Revolutionary War, the city was burned by the British on October 16, 1777, after the Battles of Saratoga.
 In the 19th century, it became an important transport hub after the discovery of natural cement in the region.
 It had connections to other markets through both the railroad and canal connections.
 Many of the older buildings are considered contributing as part of three historic districts, including the Stockade District uptown, the Midtown Neighborhood Broadway Corridor, and the Rondout-West Strand Historic District downtown.
 Each district is listed on the National Register of Historic Places.

 History

 Colonial history

 Kingston is the traditional home of the Esopus people.
 As early as 1614, the Dutch had set up a factorij (trading post) at Ponckhockie, at the junction of the Rondout Creek and the Hudson River.
 They traded European goods with the Lenape and Mohican for the furs their trappers collected.
+In 1652, the Indians of Ulster County ceded some land to the Dutch in what is now known as Kingston.
 The first recorded permanent settler in what would become the city of Kingston was Thomas Chambers.
 He came from the area of Rensselaerswyck in 1653.
 The new settlement was called Esopus after the local Lenape people.

-In 1654, European settlers began buying land in what now is Kingston from the Esopus Indians, although historians believe the two cultures had drastically different conceptions of property and land use.
-Tension between the two cultures rose quickly as a result.
+In 1654, European settlers began buying more land from the Esopus Indians further west.
+However, historians believe the two cultures had drastically different conceptions of property and land use, causing tension between the two groups.
 Common sources of friction between Dutch settlers and the Esopus included settlers' livestock trampling Indian cornfields, disputes over trade, and the adverse effects of Dutch brandy on the Native Americans.
-Prior to the Europeans' arrival, they had no experience with liquor.
+Prior to the Europeans' arrival, natives had no experience with liquor.

 In the spring of 1658, Peter Stuyvesant, Director-General of New Amsterdam, ordered the consolidation and fortification of the settlement on high ground in what today is Uptown Kingston.
-The building of the defensive Stockade increased the conflicts.
+The building of the defensive stockade increased the conflicts.
 Tensions broke out in the Esopus Wars.

-In 1661 the settlement was granted a charter as a separate municipality; Stuyvesant named it Wiltwijck (Wiltwyck).
-It was not until 1663 that the Dutch ended the four-year conflict with the Esopus, defeating them with a coalition of Dutch settlers, Wappinger and Mohawk peoples.
+In 1661, the Dutch granted a charter for the settlement as a separate municipality; Stuyvesant named it Wiltwijck (Wiltwyck).
+In 1663, the Esopus were defeated in the Second Esopus War by a coalition of Dutch settlers, and Wappinger and Mohawk peoples.